hammaadworks/yumyum/docs/front-end-spec.md

 #### Edge Cases & Error Handling:
 *   An item is marked as `instock: 'no'`: It will be displayed as visually greyed out and disabled, preventing it from being added to the cart.
 *   The user's cart is empty: The "Place Order on WhatsApp" button in the Cart Summary will be disabled.
-*   Initial data fetch fails: A user-friendly error message is displayed, and a critical alert is sent to the backend (as per Story 1.2).
+*   Initial data fetch fails: A user-friendly error message is displayed, and a critical alert is sent to the Lark webhook.

-## Wireframes & Mockups

-*   **Primary Design Files:** Detailed visual designs and prototypes will be created and maintained in Figma.
-A shared link will be provided here once the initial designs are drafted.

 ### Key Screen Layouts